ymath-io/ymath.io/content/courses/exponents/exponents-basic/properties/index.md

 Let's make an even more general statement!
 What is $x^a \cdot x^b$?

-We can't write this out in multiplication because we don't know what $a$ and $b$ are, so we don't know how many $x$'s to write!
+We can't write this out in multiplication because we don't know what $a$ and $b$ are, so we don't know how many "$x$"s to write!
 But, we can use the power (pun unintended) of words:

 $$x^a \cdot x^b = (\text{product of $a$ $x$'s})(\text{product of $b$ $x$'s})$$